Iowa top court rejects right to abortion, revives waiting period law | Law-Order

 Iowa top court rejects right to abortion, revives waiting period law

 The state Supreme Court had struck down an earlier law imposing a 72-hour waiting period in 2018, finding that the state's constitution included a fundamental right to abortion.
-Justice Edward Mansfield, writing for the majority on Friday, said the 2018 decision had been "flawed" and "one-sided" because "having an abortion without delay is deemed more important than preserving unborn life."
-Chief Justice Susan Christensen in a dissent said the court was too quick to overturn its earlier ruling.
+Justice Edward Mansfield, writing for the majority on Friday, said that the 2018 decision had been "flawed" and "one-sided."
+Chief Justice Susan Christensen in a dissent said that the court was too quick to overturn its earlier ruling.

 Iowa's highest court on Friday ruled that the state's constitution does not include a "fundamental right" to abortion, reversing its own finding from four years ago and reviving a law requiring women to wait 24 hours after an initial appointment before getting an abortion.
 The 5-2 ruling by the Supreme Court of Iowa overturned a lower court one blocking the law, which had been challenged by a Planned Parenthood affiliate.
 It comes as the U.S. Supreme Court is expected in coming weeks to issue a major ruling that could dramatically curtail abortion rights at the national level.

+Sarah Stoesz, president and CEO of Planned Parenthood North Central States, said the group was "deeply disappointed" by the ruling.
+The group also noted that the ruling still leaves room to challenge the 24-hour waiting period in the lower court on the grounds that it imposes an "undue burden" on women seeking abortion, and said it would pursue that challenge.

-Planned Parenthood and the office of Iowa Attorney General Thomas Miller, which defended the law, did not immediately respond to requests for comment.
+The office of Iowa Attorney General Thomas Miller, which defended the law, declined to comment.
 Iowa Governor Kim Reynolds, a Republican, signed the 24-hour waiting-period law in 2020.
 The state Supreme Court had struck down an earlier law imposing a 72-hour waiting period in 2018, finding that the state's constitution included a fundamental right to abortion.

-Justice Edward Mansfield, writing for the majority on Friday, said the 2018 decision had been "flawed" and "one-sided" because "having an abortion without delay is deemed more important than preserving unborn life."
-Chief Justice Susan Christensen in a dissent said the court was too quick to overturn its earlier ruling.
+Justice Edward Mansfield, writing for the majority on Friday, said that the 2018 decision had been "flawed" and "one-sided."
+Chief Justice Susan Christensen in a dissent said that the court was too quick to overturn its earlier ruling.
 She noted that four of the seven current justices - including herself - had been appointed since 2018 by Reynolds.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)